InconnuPersona/mininet/app/jni/readme.txt

-The source folder and lua, SDL2, SDL2_image, SDL2_mixer, SDL2_net projects must be copied or linked here.
+The lua, SDL2, SDL2_image, SDL2_mixer, and SDL2_net projects must be copied or linked here.